DWilliames/paddy2-beta/README.md

 - [x] STRETCH: Adjust sibling layers to match the correct size after resizing the padding layer directly!!
 (This is a big one!
 Tricky to do; but a real new timesaver.)
 - [x] Re-layout layer after inserting a layer
 - [ ] Allow undefined padding for specific edges – e.g. 'x'
+- [ ] Allow a 'group' to have padding – so that it can be used for a detached symbol instance that has padding
 #### User interface
 - [x] Show padding values within the inspector
 - [x] Show a custom icon for a 'background' layer with padding within the layer list